beep-projects/SystaPi/README.md

     │   ├── secondrun.sh        # called after a reboot.
 Should have network running.
 Does a full-upgrade of the system, │   │                       # installs required packages (dnsmasq, OpenJDK) and the SystaRESTAPI.service │   └── thirdrun.sh         # called after a reboot.
-Cleans up after the installation and reboots into the final system ├── SystaRESTServer         # Java based server for providing a REST API for a Paradigma SystaComfort II unit │   ├── bin                 # precompiled .class files for running the SystaRESTAPI server │   ├── doc                 # JavaDoc for the server files │   ├── lib                 # .jar files required for running the server
+Cleans up after the installation and reboots into the final system ├── SystaRESTServer         # Java based server for providing a REST API for a Paradigma SystaComfort unit │   ├── bin                 # precompiled .class files for running the SystaRESTAPI server │   ├── doc                 # JavaDoc for the server files │   ├── lib                 # .jar files required for running the server